An action is a method within a controller that processes an incoming request and returns a response of a specific type.

 In some situations, an action does not need to return content directly, but rather redirect the client to another location.

-ASP.NET provides methods for performing redirects, either to external URLs or to other actions within the application itself.
+ASP.NET offers methods to perform redirects, either to external URLs or to other actions within the application itself.

 Redirect(string url) | Redirect to an external URL |